Voter Guide

 What will the ballot look like?

-In a ranked choice election, you can rank the four candidates in the order that you like them: 1st, 2nd, 3rd, and 4th.
+This election uses ranked choice voting.
+Voters can rank the four candidates in the order that you like them: 1st, 2nd, 3rd, and 4th.
 Use the drop down menus to select one rank for each candidate.

 • You don't have to rank all the candidates, but it's a good idea.
 Ranking all the candidates ensures your vote will be used to determine the winner, even if your favorite candidate doesn't win.